1st Maine Cavalry Regiment: Into rebel territory

 On the Virginia side, it checked in at Fort Runyon.
 (Note: Largest of the Washington Forts, built in 1861, it guarded the Virginia side of the Long Bridge as well as the Columbia and Washington-Alexandria Turnpikes.)
-At the fort, they received orders to report to BGEN McDowell's Department of the Rappahannock's forces at Warrenton Junction (present day Calverton, Virginia) via the Columbia, Little River, and Warrenton Turnpikes.
+At the fort, they received orders to report to Brig.
+Gen. McDowell's Department of the Rappahannock's forces at Warrenton Junction (present day Calverton, Virginia) via the Columbia, Little River, and Warrenton Turnpikes.
 The regiment crossed the Alexandria Canal and climbed up the Columbia Turnpike passing Fort Albany (Note: Fort Albany was built to mutually support Runyon and control the Columbia Turnpike.) on the left as they crested the rise.
 The regiment continued on and could see Robert E Lee's home, Arlington House on a rise to the right.
 The men of the 1st Maine were taking in the sights as they traveled for the first time in rebel territory.

 The first impressions of Virginia were not very favorable.
 The roads were muddy and in bad order, and houses were few, far between, not particularly good, even before the war, and now presenting a dilapidated, tumble-clown appearance.
 The whole country wore a deserted, unhealthy look, to which the earthworks, abandoned camp-grounds, and the waste and destruction which accompany an army, even when not in active operation, added an extra gloom.

 — Edward P. Tobie (Note: Although macadamized, the Columbia Turnpike was getting worn from its constant use by Federal forces.)